Jaguar XE, XF Sportbrake dead after 2020

 As for the XF Sportbrake, the svelte wagon has just been updated for 2021 (together with the XF sedan) but Jaguar won't bring the updated version here.
 Considering combined U.S. sales for the XF range in 2019 were just 1,187 units, Jaguar likely managed to move only a handful of the wagons.

 The XF Sportbrake was added in 2017 as a 2018 model.
-But with buyers here prefering SUVs over wagons, the XF Sportbrake was always going to be a niche product.
+But with buyers here preferring SUVs over wagons, the XF Sportbrake was always going to be a niche product.
 It also didn't help that Jaguar positioned the wagon as a high-end offering, with the price tag starting a little over $70,000.

 Jaguar plans to fill the void with a mid-size crossover SUV dubbed the J-Pace, though timing for this model is unclear.